What is water waste?

 Water waste fines (fee assessments)

-Please note that assessments DOUBLE during an official Drought Watch.
+Please note that the Water Authority is now issuing written warnings for the first two observed violations of residential water waste.
+After that the regular fine schedule is in force.
+Assessments DOUBLE during an official Drought Watch.
 A previous violation shall not be considered if a period of five years has elapsed since the violation was incurred or the property is acquired by a new owner.

 Please Note: Each observed violation over the eighth - $2,000 each